 2019 Loan Charge

 The 2019 Loan Charge grants HMRC the ability to punish contractors retrospectively for using disguised remuneration agreements dating back to 1999.
-Disguised remuneration schemes were recommended by many payroll providers at the time and involve an employee being paid indirectly through a third-party company in the form of an offshore intermediary.
+Disguised remuneration schemes were recommended by many payroll providers and agencies at the time and involve an employee being paid indirectly through a third-party company in the form of an offshore intermediary.

 What should you do if you are currently using a tax avoidance scheme?